norm/simplenote-local/README.md

     simplenote "key lime pie"
     simplenote key\ lime\ pie

+To pipe the output of a command into a note, creating it if it doesn't already exist:

+    curl https://.../cake-recipe.html | simplenote "cake recipe"

+**Notes:**
+* If the argument(s) match more than one existing note, only the first match will be updated.
+* If no match is given, the note will be named after the first line of the output.

 To add a tag to matching notes:

     simplenote --add-tag recipe key lime pie